by Kelly Wilson

 - Explain why you are better off by having this value drive you.

 The essay requires a level of honesty and authenticity that few others demand.
 Be specific and concise.
-The admissions committee wants to get to know the real you, so don’t be afraid to share your personal stories and experiences.
+The adcom wants to get to know the real you, so don’t be afraid to share your personal stories and experiences.

 Describe your aspirations and how your Stanford GSB experience will help you realize them.
-If you are applying to both the MBA and MSx programs, use Essay B to address your interest in both programs.
+If you are applying to both the MBA and MSx programs, use this essay to address your interest in both programs.
+(350 words maximum)

-Two words pack quite a punch: why Stanford, indeed?
+“Why Stanford for you?”
+Those four words pack quite a punch.
+Why Stanford, indeed?
 As you approach this essay, consider that Stanford values intellectually curious individuals who can solve problems, see beyond the obvious, and connect the dots.
-Therefore, I suggest you begin your essay with what you hope to achieve after you graduate from the Stanford GSB.
+Therefore, I suggest that you begin your essay with what you hope to achieve after you graduate from the Stanford GSB.
 Don’t think about a role as you might with other post-MBA goals essays.
 Instead, consider the problems you want to solve at the organizations for which you hope to work in the future.
 It does not matter whether you are considering an MBB consultancy, a Fortune 100 behemoth, a small start-up, a large private equity firm, a midsize family business, or a nonprofit organization.
-Focus on identifying the problems you can solve with your current skill set and the knowledge you will gain at Stanford.
+Focus on identifying the problems you can solve with your current skill set, but more importantly, with the knowledge you will gain at Stanford.

-If you are applying to both the MBA and MSx programs, the school suggests that you use Essay B to discuss why you are interested in both.
-In your essay, you will want to clearly spell out your reasons for applying to both programs and explain how you believe each one will help you achieve your goals.
-Also, if you strongly prefer one program over the other, you should express this in your essay.
+If you are applying jointly to the MBA and MSx programs, you will also need to spell out your reasons for doing so and explain how you believe each program will help you achieve your goals.
+And if you strongly prefer one program over the other, you should express this in your essay.

 Optional Short-Answer Question

-Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
-What was your impact?
-What made it significant to you or to others?
-(1,200 characters)
+Think about a time in the last five years when you’ve created a positive impact, whether in professional, extracurricular, civic, or academic settings.
+What was the situation, what did you do, and what was the impact?

-Why does Stanford have optional essays?
-The school offers these impact essays because too many applicants tried to squeeze their accomplishments into their “what matters most essay.”
+The school likely offers this optional “impact” essay because too many applicants try to squeeze their accomplishments into their “what matters most” essay.
 If you are tempted to write about your achievements in that essay, stop.
 Then, cut and paste that information here instead.
-Now you have a space where you can highlight activities and describe your impact on work, extracurriculars, community service, family, or anything else.
+This is the space where you can highlight activities and describe your impact on work, extracurriculars, community service, and/or academics within the past five years.

-The best approach to writing an impact essay is to use a CAR or STAR with an added Sig (significance) framework.
+The best approach to writing an impact essay is to use a CAR or STAR framework with an added Sig (for Significance).
 Select each impact to show some variety in your life (in other words, don’t draw all three examples from your daily work).

 C = Challenge (What challenge did you face?)